 There are two key things Google wants to know before it shows a local business in the maps feed.
 First, if you’re a legitimate law firm and, second, that you’re relevant to the searcher’s query.

-The key to appearing in Google Maps for local searches is your Google My Business account.
+The key to appearing in Google Maps for local searches is your Google Business Profile account.
 This is where the search engine gets all of its info about your business from and it likes to see a full profile.

 Google wants to show information to users that helps them to engage with your listing – eg: business hours, which could prompt people to call your solicitors or pay a visit before closing time.
 Google prioritises listings that provide this kind of information so be sure to fill out your business listing in full.